What’s a Rate-and-Term Refinance?

 Rate-and-term refinancing has a lot in common with cash-out refinancing, except that it’s about saving money rather than raising money.
 Technically, you get a new mortgage with a lower interest rate and/or shorter repayment schedule, to lower the total cost of your mortgage.

 Home refinancing interest rates may vary from rates for purchasing a home.
-While I was researching this article, for example, I found one big bank advertising lower rates for refinancing than for purchasing (by 0.1% on a 30-year fixed-rate home loan).
-Another advertised the reverse (higher for a refinance, by about the same amount).
+For example, you might find that one lender advertises lower rates for refinancing than for purchasing, while another lender advertises the reverse (higher for a refinance, lower for a purchase).
 Typically, however, loan rates are personalized, via online applications and in-person discussions.

 In personalizing, lenders can factor in things like:

 As with the cash-out home refinancing, seemingly small differences in fees and interest rates can make a big difference here, too.
-By one calculation, someone holding a 30-year mortgage for $240,000 with a 4.25% interest rate could pay $10,000 less, over the life of the loan, than someone with a 4% interest rate.12
+By one calculation, someone holding a 30-year mortgage for $240,000 with a 7% interest rate could pay about $15,000 less, over the life of the loan, than someone with a 7.25% interest rate.